 In connection with the Company's spin-off from Honeywell, certain of the Debtors executed separation agreements with Honeywell.
-These agreements included, among others, the Honeywell Indemnity Agreement and the Tax Matters Agreement (each as defined and described below).
-These agreements required important subsidiaries, including ASASCO, to make payments to Honeywell calculated by reference to certain historical and future liabilities.
-As described further in Article III.M-Honeywell Action and the Estimation Motion, Honeywell filed proofs of claim (the "Proofs of Claim") in the Chapter 11 Cases on December 18, 2020, asserting, among other things, approximately \$1.95 billion in claims against each Debtor under the Honeywell Indemnity Agreement and the Tax Matters Agreement.
-Honeywell's claims were scheduled to be the subject of an estimation evidentiary hearing in the Bankruptcy Court from February 1, 2021 to February 5, 2021, and from February 8, 2021 to February 12, 2021.
-Pursuant to the Plan Support Agreement, the Debtors have agreed to suspend all litigation activities related to and stay the proceedings to estimate Honeywell's claims through the Effective Date and to dismiss with prejudice such proceedings upon the Effective Date.
-On January 15, 2021, the Bankruptcy Court approved a stipulation staying the estimation proceeding [D.I.
-73] and a separate stipulation staying the Honeywell Action (as defined herein) [1:20-ap-01223 (Bankr.
-S.D.N.Y.), D.I.
-36].
+These agreements included, among others, the ASASCO Indemnity Agreement and the Tax Matters Agreement (each as defined and described below).
+These agreements required important subsidiaries, including ASASCO (as defined below), to indemnify Honeywell for certain historical and future liabilities.
+As described further in Article III.M-Honeywell Action and the Estimation Motion, Honeywell filed proof of claims in the Chapter 11 Cases on December 18, 2020, asserting, among other things, claims against each Debtor under the ASASCO Indemnity Agreement and the Tax Matters Agreement.
+Honeywell's claims will be the subject of an estimation evidentiary hearing in the Bankruptcy Court from February 1, 2021 to February 5, 2021, and from February 8, 2021 to February 12, 2021.